tutorcruncher/timecruncher/site/terms.md

 ## Terms of Service

-By using the TimeCruncher web site, you are agreeing to be bound by the following terms and conditions (“Terms of Service”).
+By using the TimeCruncher and TutorCruncher web sites, you are agreeing to be bound by the following terms and conditions ("Terms of Service").
 TimeCruncher Ltd (Company No. 08385970) is registered in England and Wales.

 TimeCruncher reserves the right to update and change the Terms of Service from time to time without notice.